notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 things happen.
 Know this: I come from C++, land of rules and disappointed compilers; this hand waviness drives me crazy.

 This matters because now you have to trust the people that write your css libraries to have common sense.
-If my website needs two kinds of fancy buttons, which live in  `shiny-button.css` and `bouncy-button.css`, both libraries written by silly people who want me to use the `.button` class to get their style, I'm hosed.
+If my website needs two kinds of fancy buttons, which live in  `shiny-button.css` and `bouncy-button.css`, which are both libraries written by silly people who want me to use the `.button` class to get their style, I'm hosed.

 ## Enter the Shadow DOM
 The [Shadow DOM](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/) fixes this problem by building a little castle (a dome, get it?) around each custom element, locking in its implementation and styles.
 This is a proper castle, with a proper moat, so now styles can't get in and out of it.
-This means that if `<shiny-button>` was a custom element instead of a pile of css, its `.button` class was only relevant to it, and wouldn't stomp over `<bouncy-button>`'s similarly creatively named `.button` class.
+This means that if `<shiny-button>` was a custom element instead of a pile of CSS, its `.button` class was scoped to the element itself, and wouldn't stomp over `<bouncy-button>`'s similarly creatively named `.button` class.

-This shouldn't surprise you too much, as native elements have been doing this for years. `<input type=date>` styles the date picker somehow, but you've never worried what class names it might use to do so.
+This shouldn't surprise you too much, as native elements have been doing this in secret for yeaaaaars. `<input type=date>` styles the date picker somehow, but you've never worried what class names it might use to do so.
 You know why?
 Because you can't get to its castle, that's why.

 ## The struggle is real
 So what happens if you _do_ want to style `<shiny-button>`?
 What if it's a perfectly